icann/OCTO-TE-labs-setup/README.md

 Github Repository Variables:
 - `SSH_PUBLIC_KEY` the ssh key to log into your ec2 instance
 - `KSK_ARN`the AWS ARN of the key to be use for DNSSEC signing
+- `DNS_PARENT_DEFAULT` the default value for the DnsParent parameter

 In any case, the CloudFormation (CF) template does download the contents of the repository from a S3 bucket.
 The name of the bucket will be injected in the CF template by the